Accidents can be prevented, but forklift accidents still kill 85 Americans each year and seriously injure 35,000 more.

 Safety has been increasing, and the number of accidents have been decreasing.
 But there’s more to be done.
 Making sure only trained operators are on forklifts is imperative.
 “The fact is that one unsafe operator makes the entire facility unsafe for everyone,” said Terry Wickman, president of Keytroller.
 “It only takes one operator to injure one employee, and it only takes one operator to damage the facility to the point that the facility must be closed.

 “A very large nationally known hardware company found this out the hard way.
 One of their warehouse employees, who was not trained or authorized to use the equipment, decided to try his hand at operating the forklift in his area.
 Unfortunately he ran into the racking in the warehouse.
 The rack crumbled to the ground, but not before taking two other racks with it.
-Fortunately, the operator was not injured, but the warehouse was completely shut down for weeks due to damage to the facility and damage to product,” Wickman said.
+Fortunately, the operator was not injured, but the warehouse was completely shut down for weeks due to

 “Our systems are designed to instill accountability to all levels of the customer’s facility,” he said, “from ensuring that only trained and authorized employees are operating industrial equipment, to monitoring operating training to making sure maintenance is done on schedule.

 Camera systems record 20 seconds before and after an abusive impact or speeding event.
 This video improves accountability and as importantly can be used as a training aid,” Wickman said.

 “A lean operation requires another level of safety.
 When an employee is injured or a piece of equipment goes down, the lean operation is now taxed even more.
 The lost man hours and worker’s compensation cost, employee morale, as well as equipment downtime can and will have an adverse effect on the daily operation of a facility,” Wickman said.